jhu-cisst/mechatronics-embedded/ReadMe.md

 Note that the `fpgav3init` application compiled with the Linux kernel will autorun at startup, detect the connected board and then load the appropriate firmware (`bit` file).
 It will also copy `qspi-boot.bin` to the first partition in the flash, if not already there.

+## Deploying to MicroSD card

+The contents of fpgav3-micro-sd.zip should be extracted to a FAT32 partition on the MicroSD card used with FPGA V3.
+Note that for MicroSD cards greater than 32 GB, it may be difficult to format as FAT32; for example, Windows only provides the option to format as exFAT or NTFS.

 ## Release Notes

   * Rev 1.0.1 (November 27, 2023)